Open Call — Common LAB 2024

-We are looking for 8 theatre directors, playwrights, choreographers and performance makers to take part in Common LAB 2023, an itinerant 8-week laboratory to experiment with collective and individual devices for knowledge sharing, and the development of artistic research, broadening European narratives.
+We are looking for 8 theatre directors, playwrights, choreographers or performance makers to take part in Common LAB 2024.
+This itinerant 8-week laboratory will provide opportunities to experiment with collective and individual devices for knowledge sharing and the development of artistic research, with the goal of broadening European multicultural and intercultural narratives.

 Common LAB - A programme of Common stories

-Common LAB 2023 is part of Common stories, a project that brings together performing arts organisations, artists and audiences to address the dynamic notions of identity and diversity in a changing European society.
+Common LAB 2024 is part of Common Stories, a project that brings together performing arts organisations, artists and audiences to address the dynamic notions of identity and cultural diversity in a changing European society.

 Identity constructions are based on and strengthened by stories and experiences.
-Stories tell who we are and who we strive to become, they question and challenge the way we see ourselves and the others.
-We believe that a diversity of stories and a multiplicity of perspectives will allow for a more accurate and fair understanding of the political, cultural and social challenges we have to face in order to create common grounds in European societies, characterised by volatility, uncertainty, complexity and ambiguity, but at the same time struggling for social justice.
+Stories tell us who we are and who we strive to become.
+They question and challenge the way we see ourselves and others.
+We believe that a diversity of stories and a multiplicity of perspectives will allow for a more accurate and fair understanding of the political, cultural and social challenges we face in creating common grounds in European societies, which are characterised by volatility, uncertainty, complexity, ambiguity, and the struggle for social justice.

 European societies are historically built upon inequalities that, we believe, need to be addressed.
-Cultural sectors, both concretely and symbolically, are riddled with colonial and patriarchal tensions and rationales.
-In the performing arts sector, power, resources, decision-making and programming positions are still mostly in the hands of a white male middle-and-upper-classes majority, while artists and art professionals from different cultural, social, gender and ability backgrounds are largely underrepresented on and off stage, especially in decision-making and leadership positions.
+Cultural sectors, both concretely and symbolically, are riddled with colonial tensions and rationales, as well as logics of domination and power relations.
+In the performing arts sector, resources, decision-making and programming positions are still mostly in the hands of a white male middle-and-upper-classes majority, while artists and art professionals from different cultural, social, gender and ability backgrounds are underrepresented on and off stage, especially in decision-making and leadership positions.

-In Common stories, through different actions, we will promote new artistic practices and contents, while contributing to develop a wider framework to welcome and listen to multiple voices and perspectives.
+In Common Stories, promoted artistic practices and contents will contribute to the development of a wider transformative framework to better welcome and listen to multiple voices and perspectives.

 Common stories is developed by Maison de la Culture de Seine-Saint-Denis, MC93, Bobigny (FR), Théâtre National Wallonie-Bruxelles, Brussels (BEL), Alkantara, Culturgest, Lisbon (PT), africologneFESTIVAL, Cologne (GER), Riksteatern, Stockholm (SWE), in association with TR Warszawa, Warsaw (PL), Orient Productions – DCAF Festival, Cairo (EG), CulturArte, Maputo (MOZ), Les Récréâtrales, Ouagadougou (BF), co-funded by the Creative Europe Programme of the European Union.